Public and Nonprofit Management and Policy (PADM-GP)

 PADM-GP 2505 Advanced Data Analytics and Evidence Building.
 (3 Credits)

 The goal of this course is to develop the key data analytics skill sets necessary to inform evidence-based policy.
 Its design offers hands-on training in how to make sense of and use large scale real world heterogeneous datasets in the context of addressing real world problems.
-The main learning objectives are to develop a better understanding of how to develop and apply new techniques to analyze social issues using data from a variety of different sources.
-It is designed for graduate students who are seeking a stronger foundation in data analytics.
+Students will learn how to scope a policy problem, understand the data generation process, how to manage, combine, and structure data, and how to create, measure and analyze the effect of different data decisions.
+They will also learn the basics of machine learning and visualization as well as inference, bias, privacy, and ethics issues.
+It is designed for graduate students who are seeking a stronger foundation in data analytics, although undergraduates with strong foundations in data and statistics will be considered for admission.
+The professor is a former senior White House advisor on the Federal Data Strategy and member of two White House Committees: the Advisory Committee on Data for Evidence Building and the National AI Research Resources Task Force.

 Grading: Grad Wagner Graded